Understanding and Treating Lyme Disease in Children

 How is Lyme disease diagnosed in children?

-Finding out Lyme disease in kids through a combination of physical examination, exposure of ticks, and blood test for antibodies.
+- Finding out Lyme disease in kids through a combination of physical examination, exposure to ticks, and a blood test for antibodies.

 What is the treatment for Lyme disease in children?